openstack/nova/doc/source/testing/libvirt-numa.rst

 * The guest NUMA nodes have been strictly pinned to different host NUMA node

-As a further sanity test, check what Nova recorded for the instance in the database.
-This should match the <numatune> information
+As a further sanity test, check what nova recorded for the instance in the database.
+This should match the ``<numatune>`` information:

 .. code-block:: bash